barton-willis/asymptotic_expansion/README.md

 55 failures are syntatic, not semantic failures) plus one test that triggers multiple calls to asksign.

-* `my-infsimp` is an unpolished effort at a new implementation of the function `simpinf.` The testsuite stalls when this file has been loaded.
+* `my-infsimp` is an unpolished effort at a new implementation of the function `simpinf.` Running `rtest_limit_extra` using `my-infsimp` results in four fewer testsuite failures than without.
+But the testsuite stalls during `rtestsum` when this file has been loaded.

 * `continuous_p` is a function that attempts to determine if an expression is continuous.